petekinnecom/test_launcher/README.md

 1. Any test file based on a generic search
     - runs `stuff_test.rb` because it found the word `thing` inside of it

+1. Finally, if the query matches against a non-test file, it will simply run that file
+    - runs `ruby thing.rb` because it found `thing.rb`

 If your query looks like it's specifying a line number (e.g. `file_test.rb:17`), that search will be preferred.

 Any time it matches multiple files, it will default to running the most recently edited file.
 You can append `--all` if you want to run all matching tests, even if they are in different engines/gems!